DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-02-01-issues-with-changing-an-offer.md

 - The school direct should be able to change to any course they run, but we need to understand any implications of doing this, especially from the accredited body perspective.
 - The accredited body for each course should be shown for each radio button.

-## Next steps

-We intend to explore better ways to make the offer panel and subsequent flows clearer.
-One way may include giving users a single change link which takes the user down a flow similar to the candidate service